PG&E Continues Response to Intense Series of Winter Storms Impacting Northern and Central California Through Tuesday

 To support customers experiencing extended outages due to the challenging conditions caused by the weather systems, PG&E has provided:

-- Nearly 3,500 go bags with water, snacks, a battery pack for charging devices and blankets at warming centers in El Dorado, Humboldt, San Mateo, Sonoma and Yolo counties. [how can people know where these centers are located?]
+- Nearly 3,500 go bags with water, snacks, a battery pack for charging devices and blankets at warming centers in El Dorado, Humboldt, San Mateo, Sonoma and Yolo counties.

 - Twenty megawatts of temporary generation currently operating and serving about 6,300 customers.
 This is out of a total of 60 megawatts of temporary generation PG&E deployed throughout the system to prepare for this storm system.